A photo of the NYC Skyline

 What are the consequences of a larceny conviction in New York?

-For petit larceny, you could face up to 1 year in city jail and fines of up to $1,000.
-Grand larceny penalties are four years in state prison for a Class E felony and 25 years for a Class B felony.
+For Petit larceny, you could face up to 1 year in city jail and fines of up to $1,000.
+Grand larceny penalties are 4 years in state prison for a Class E felony and 25 years for a Class B felony.

 How is criminal possession of stolen property related to larceny charges?